PopularCategoryTheory/PopularCategoryTheory.github.io/_posts/2022-10-05-introtocat.md

 The next morning, you have mathematics class during the first period.
 You take out your mathematics textbook, and the notebook you assigned to that textbook (so, your math notebook).

-But why are you taking our your mathematics textbook and your mathematics notebook?
+But why are you taking out your mathematics textbook and your mathematics notebook?
 Why not your physics notebook instead of your math notebook?

 That's because in your mind, the physics notebook does not belong in the same "box" as mathematics.